dylanpieper/chatalot/README.md

 ### Methods

 -   `texts()`: Returns response texts in the same format as the input prompts (i.e., a list if prompts were provided as a list, or a character vector if prompts were provided as a vector).
 When a `type` is provided, a list with one element for each prompt.
-When `type` is an consistent object, returns a data frame with one row for each prompt, and one column for each property.
+When `type` is consistent, returns a data frame with one row for each prompt, and one column for each property.
 -   `chats()`: Returns a list of chat objects
 -   `progress()`: Returns processing status

 ## Extras

 -   [Batch and Compare the Similarity of LLM Responses in R](https://dylanpieper.github.io/blog/posts/batch-and-compare-LLM-responses.html) (Blog Post)
+-   Different functions handle API rate limits differently:
+    -   [chatalot::seq_chat()](https://dylanpieper.github.io/chatalot/reference/seq_chat.html) and [chatalot::future_chat()](https://dylanpieper.github.io/chatalot/reference/future_chat.html): Allow rate limits to be exceeded and fallback on ellmer's retry mechanism (reactive)

+    -   [ellmer::parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html): Throttles requests to prevent rate limits (proactive)

+    -   [ellmer::batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html): Managed by the API provider